projectcalico/calico/security/encrypt-cluster-pod-traffic.md

    cd ..
    ```

+   4. Configure/edit `kvc-wireguard-kmod/wireguard-kmod.conf`.

-   4. You must then set the URLs for the `KERNEL_CORE_RPM`, `KERNEL_DEVEL_RPM` and `KERNEL_MODULES_RPM` packages in the conf file `$FAKEROOT/etc/kvc/wireguard-kmod.conf`.
+       a.
+You must then set the URLs for the `WIREGUARD_KERNEL_VERSION`, `KERNEL_CORE_RPM`, `KERNEL_DEVEL_RPM` and `KERNEL_MODULES_RPM` packages in the conf file `$FAKEROOT/etc/kvc/wireguard-kmod.conf`.

+       b.
 You can determine the host kernel version to use in the URL by running `uname -r` on a host in your cluster.
 You can find links to  official packages in your {% include open-new-window.html text='Red Hat subscription' url='https://access.redhat.com/downloads/content/package-browser' %}

+       c.
+For more details and help about configuring `kvc-wireguard-kmod/wireguard-kmod.conf`, see the {% include open-new-window.html text='kvc-wireguard-kmod README file' url='https://github.com/tigera/kvc-wireguard-kmod#quick-config-variables-guide' %}

    5. Get RHEL Entitlement data from your own RHEL8 system from a host in your cluster.